Right There (Ariana Grande song)

-"Right There" is a song recorded by American singer Ariana Grande featuring rapper Big Sean.
-It was written by Grande, Harmony Samuels, H. "Carmen Reece" Culver, J. "Lonny" Bereal, James "J-Doe" Smith, Al Sherrod Lambert, Jeff Lorber and Sean.
+"Right There" is a song by American singer-songwriter Ariana Grande, featuring American rapper Big Sean.
+It was released on August 6, 2013, by Republic Records as the third and final single from Grande's debut studio album Yours Truly (2013), It was written by Harmony Samuels, Helen "Carmen Reece" Culver, J. "Lonny" Bereal, James "J-Doe" Smith, Al Sherrod Lambert, Grande, Sean, and Jeff Lorber.
 It features a prominent sample of the jazz instrumental song "Rain Dance" (1979) by The Jeff Lorber Fusion.
 The song is a throwback to R&B music of the 1990s, a sonority that predominates the production of Yours Truly and the first single "The Way", which Grande considered "Right There" as a sequel to, that uses heavy programmed snare drums, snaps and synthesizers as complement of its sound.
 In the lyrics, Grande expresses her passion to her love interest affirming that she will always be there for him, with Sean responding to her affirmation while using several double entendres in a more sexual perspective.

-The song was released on August 6, 2013, as the third and final single from her debut studio album Yours Truly (2013).
-It was praised by music critics who underscored its old-school production, which they felt recalled music released by Mariah Carey in the 1990s.
+The song was praised by music critics who complimented its old-school production, which they felt recalled music released by Mariah Carey in the 1990s.
 In the United States, the song reached a peak of at number 84 on the Billboard Hot 100, while achieving top ten positions on the Dance Club Songs and Rhythmic charts.
-The single was later certified Gold in the United States by the RIAA, for selling over 500,000 copies.
+The single was later certified Platinum in the United States by the RIAA, for selling over 1,000,000 copies.

 Its accompanying music video was released on October 30, 2013, directed by the Young Astronauts team who added a concept inspired by William Shakespeare's work Romeo and Juliet.
 The video takes place at a Victorian era costume party in a mansion.
 Grande appears dressed as Juliet, while Patrick Schwarzenegger makes a cameo as Romeo.
 The video received positive commentaries by some publications.
 To promote the song, Grande performed for some radio stations across the United States including Los Angeles Power 106 and Capital XTRA, she also promoted it on the televised show, Jimmy Kimmel Live!.
 The song was included as part of her set list for her first headlining tour called The Listening Sessions (2013), The Honeymoon Tour (2015) and the Sweetener World Tour (2019).